derkmed/stunting-on-programming/sliding_window/subarray_with_k_different_integers/README.md

   | [1, 2, 1, <b><i>2, 3</i></b>] | 4 | [2, 3] | [3] | [1, 2, 3] | [3] | 2 - 1 = 1 |

   * \# solutions = 7
+  * What makes this confusing is the indices are zero-based.
+If you are still confused, try converting this to one-based and it will become clearer. one-based and it will become clearer.